cludwell/spokeswheel/DEVLOG.md

-✅ On Reg Update, will want conditional send to Stripe if user has not paid yet ✅ Theres currently a problem updating state after a booking has been deleted 🔲 Error handling is not happening on registration creation and backend fetch is being sent
+✅ On Reg Update, will want conditional send to Stripe if user has not paid yet ✅ Theres currently a problem updating state after a booking has been deleted 🔲 Error handling is not happening on registration creation and backend fetch is being sent 🔲 We're ready for production!
+🔲 Copy payment links in Stripe to production mode
+🔲 Create a test payment link for .25 cents to make sure stripe is working in production 🔲 Update redirection from Stripe to my app's url